gtauzin/kedro-dagster/docs/pages/guide.md

 ### Hook

-Kedro-Dagster preserves all [Kedro hooks](https://docs.kedro.org/en/stable/hooks/index.html#hooks) in the Dagster context.
+Kedro-Dagster preserves all [Kedro hooks](https://docs.kedro.org/en/stable/extend/hooks/introduction/) in the Dagster context.
 Hooks are executed at the appropriate points in the Dagster job lifecycle.
-Catalog hooks are called in the `handle_output` and `load_input` function of each Dagster IO manager.
+Dataset hooks are called in the `handle_output` and `load_input` function of each Dagster IO manager.
 Node hooks are plugged in the appropriate Dagster Op.
-As for the Context hook, they are called within a Dagster Op running at the beginning of each job along with the `before_pipeline_run` pipeline hook.
+As for the Context hook `after_context_created` and the Catalog hook `after_catalog_created`, they are called within a Dagster Op running at the beginning of each job along with the `before_pipeline_run` pipeline hook.
 The `after_pipeline_run` is called in a Dagster op running at the end of each job.
 Finally the `on_pipeline_error` pipeline, is embedded in a dedicated Dagster sensor that is triggered by a run failure.

 ## Compatibility notes between Kedro and Dagster